 Keep in mind that “full service” means different things to different people.
 For us, it’s simply an À la carte custom selection of our service offerings which are rolled up into a package of sorts and tied together with the promise of ownership.

-For example, to one small brick-and-mortar retailer client we’re the equivalent of a part-time contractor whereby we do absolutely everything related to email marketing but their program is still small therefore the engagement is limited; but she’s come to depend on the revenue we help drive.
-While for one growing B2B technology company we’re comparable to an in-house team who runs an increasingly sophisticated program; they’re intense and smart.
-And for one large online retailer we simply augment their in-house team with creative and technical services coupled with a dash of high-level strategy here and there.
+For example, to one small brick-and-mortar retailer client, we’re the equivalent of a part-time contractor whereby we do absolutely everything related to email marketing but their program is still small therefore the engagement is limited, but she’s come to depend on the revenue we help drive.
+While for one growing B2B technology company we’re comparable to an in-house team that runs an increasingly sophisticated program; they’re intense and smart.
+And for one large online retailer, we simply augment their in-house team with creative and technical services coupled with a dash of high-level strategy here and there.

 Fundamentally the difference between project-based work and a full-service engagement is intimacy.
-Nearly all of our full service engagements require that we get very close to our client’s marketing programs if not their business as whole.
+Nearly all of our full-service engagements require that we get very close to our client’s marketing programs if not their business as a whole.